 Russian wheat export prices rise with global benchmarks

-MOSCOW, April 19 (Reuters) - Russian wheat export prices rose for the second week in a row last week due to higher prices in Chicago WK1 and Paris BL2U1, analysts said on Monday.
+MOSCOW, April 26 (Reuters) - Russian wheat export prices rose for a third week in a row last week, buoyed by higher prices in Chicago WN1 and Paris <BL2U1 on supply concerns, analysts said on Monday.

-Sovecon, another consultancy, said wheat prices rose by $3 to $247 per tonne, while barley was steady at $233 a tonne.
+Sovecon, another consultancy, said that both wheat and barley prices rose by $6 to $253 and $239 a tonne respectively.
 0#GRAIN-RU

-Demand for Siberian wheat from Kazakhstan, which shares a free customs zone with Russia and is not subject to Moscow's recently-raised grain export taxes, is up significantly, Sovecon said.
+The weather remains favourable for Russia's upcoming wheat crop in general, Sovecon said.

-Weather conditions remain favourable for the upcoming crop in Russia and Ukraine in general, although some farmers in Russia's south are concerned about rains slowing down their spring grain sowing and complicating input of fertilisers, Sovecon said.
+However, farmers in some of Russia's central regions will have to replant a substantial area with spring barley, wheat, corn or sunflower seeds because their winter wheat was damaged last winter, it added.

 Following is a summary of other Russian data provided by Sovecon and IKAR: